alim9hamed/TMDb-movie-data/README.md

-Here's a sample README file for your IMDb Movie Revenue Optimization project on GitHub:

----

 # IMDb Movie Revenue Optimization

 This project focuses on optimizing movie revenue through data analysis of various genres and production costs.
 By understanding the relationship between production budgets, film genres, audience preferences, and revenues, we provide insights into how studios can maximize their returns on investment.